khushwant04/Chain-of-Toughts/README.md

 ## Concept Overview

-Chain of toughts is a Speculation in which the llm has to think according to some conditions (general conditions or validation), so that it should provide the right information.
+**Chain of Thoughts** is a speculative reasoning framework for language models (LLMs) that guides them to think according to specific conditions or validations.
+This structured approach aims to enhance the accuracy and relevance of the information provided by the model.